Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language for cognitive planning and reasoning

-\hypertarget{open-loop-planning}{} \textbf{Open-loop planning}\\[4pt] In recent years, many researchers have designed LLM-based planners that integrate LLMs with different external components.
+However, pre-trained LLMs encode a large amount of task-agnostic knowledge and lack state feedback from the environment, which leads to task planning with LLMs often struggling with the hallucination issue.
+LLMs tend to generate plausible but infeasible plans, such as an action involving an unavailable object in the environment~\citep{ahn2022can, singh:progprompt:ar}. \citet{ding2022robot} mention that grounding domain-independent knowledge into a specific domain with many domain-relevant constraints is challenging for task planning with LLMs.
+Therefore, we ask: \textit{how to ground planning into the environment?} i.e., \textit{how to enable LLMs to generate more feasible plans and executable actions?} Recent works integrate LLM with external components or leverage the code generation capability of LLM to remedy these problems.
+Here, we discuss \emph{open-loop} and \emph{closed-loop} planning.
+Figure~\ref{fig:open_close_loop} demonstrates the overall process of both approaches. \hypertarget{open-loop-planning}{} \textbf{Open-loop planning}\\[4pt] In recent years, many researchers have designed LLM-based planners that integrate LLMs with different external components.
 These external components can provide LLMs with additional input information or embodied feedback from the environment, thus ensuring the output actions adhere to the constraints and achieve the goal. \citet{ahn2022can} leverage the affordance function to quantify the success rate of each action in the current state, and LLMs reorder the set of predicted actions and output the most accessible action. \citet{ren2023robots} combine LLMs with conformal prediction to measure and align uncertainty.
 LLM planning can be formulated as multiple-choice Q\&A. It generates a series of candidate actions in the next step.
 Then, LLMs choose the correct options by a conformal prediction threshold calculated based on a user-specified success rate.
 If the robot cannot select the only correct option, it will ask humans for help, thus aligning the uncertainty, e.g., ``\textit{Put a plastic bowl in the microwave}'' and ``\textit{Put a metal bowl in the microwave}'' for the task ``\textit{Heating up the food}''.
 Moreover, \citet{huang2022language} let two pre-trained LLMs play different roles in task planning.
 A pre-trained causal LLM decomposes the high-level task into a sensible mid-level action plan.
 The other pre-trained masked LLMs leverage semantic similarity to translate these mid-level actions into admissible learned actions, e.g., translating the action ``\textit{squeeze out a glob of lotion}'' into ``\textit{pour the lotion into right hand}''. \citet{wu2023embodied} utilize CLIP~\citep{radford2021learning} and a masked RCNN as an open-vocabulary object detector to collect multiple RGB images and predict a list of objects existing in the scene, showcasing the open-loop model guide planning with auxiliary information and mitigating the issues of LLMs to generate multi-step actions involving unavailable objects in the specific environment.